Inco: Head office to Toronto

 On 1 April 1929 the Ontario Refining Company (ORC) was formed in a joint venture between the American Metal Company, the Consolidated Mining and Smelting Company, Inco and Ventures Limited (which was the parent of Falconbridge Limited).
 The first and third named companies had each a 42% share.
 By June 1935 the ORC, which worked at the electrolysis of copper, was a wholly owned subsidiary of Inco.
 The Inco Triangle, a monthly newsletter for the company, had its first issue of eight pages in September 1936.

 During World War II, Inco's Frood Mine produced 40% of the nickel used in artillery by the Allies.
 From 1939 to 1945, Inco delivered to the Allies 1.5 billion pounds of nickel.
 During the war it almost doubled its yearly output of ore.
 After the war, demand for nickel remained high because of the Korean War and the Cold War of the 1950s.

 Because of the Mond merger, Inco had ownership of nickel properties in Petsamo Province, Finland (now known as Pechengsky District) and had invested a fair sum in them.
-These properties were conquered by the Soviet Union during the Winter War of 1939-40.
+These properties were conquered by the Soviet Union after the Continuation War of 1941-44.
 As a result, reparations needed to be negotiated between Inco and the Soviet Union, through the Canadian government after 1944.
 The parties settled for $20 million, which was paid with difficulty.

 Also because of the Mond merger Inco was the owner of the Nimonic technology that allowed gas turbines and jet propulsion engines to function.
 This research was performed during 1940 at the request of the Air Ministry of the British government for materials that would withstand the elevated temperatures seen in these applications.

 Also during World War 2 was developed ductile iron, by Keith Millis, Albert Gagnebin and Norman Boden Pilling.
 The scientists were curious to replace chromium as an alloy agent in abrasion-resistant cast iron and they stumbled upon the amazing ductile property of magnesium-treated iron, which transforms carbon flakes into spheroids and thus ductilizes the whole.